Podoplanin: Hair follicle growth

 The hair follicle is an organ that resides in the dermal layer of the skin in mammals.
 The follicle continuously cycles through an anagen phase of growth, catagen phase of apoptosis-driven regression, and telogen phase of relative quiescence.
 Stem cells in the hair follicle's bulge promote repetitive regeneration of its follicle along with the follicle's hair.
 Studies in mice showed that PDPN was expressed in the stem cells and keratinocyte-rich regions of the hair follicle during the late anagen but not telogen phase of the hair growth cycle.
 The application of wax to the skin of female C57BL/6 mice caused hair removal and hair regeneration at days 1 (early-anagen phase) and 5 (mid-anagen phase) after hair removal.
 PDPN was expressed in lymphatic vessels but not the hair follicles' keratinocytes.
 At days 8 and 12 (late-anagen phase), however, PDPN was expressed in hair follicle keratinocytes and stem cells.
 At day 18 (catagen phase), PDPN expression was still present in the keratinocytes; and at day 22 (telogen phase) PDPN was detected in the lymphatic vessel but not hair follicles.
 Mice that were made to lack PDPN in the keratinocytes of their hair follicles showed increased hair follicle growth during the anagen phase of hair growth compared to mice that had normal levels of PDPN in their keratinocytes.
 These findings suggest that PDPN deletion promotes hair follicle cycling and growth and that inhibiting PDPN may prove useful for treating hair loss in animals and humans.
-The involvement of CLEC-2 in the DPDN's inhibition of hair growth was not been determined in these studies.
+The involvement of CLEC-2 in the DPDN's inhibition of hair growth was not determined in these studies.